Guest0x0/normalization-bench/README.md

 In the multi-ary constructors, native n-ary functions of OCaml is used.

 First, let's look at normalization speed.
-Surprisingly, `NBE.closure.list` is outperforms bytecode normalizers, and has similar or even sometimes better performance compared to native normalizers.
-This may reveals that traversing source term during evaluation is not a performance critical part of NBE, instead calling functions is.
-So `NBE.closure.list`, being natively compiled itself, outperforms bytecode compilation and is comparable to native code compilation.
+`NBE.closure.list` outperforms bytecode normalizers, This is probably due to the inefficiency of bytecode interpretation, as `NBE.closure.list` is natively compiled itself, and compilation to OCaml only save up the "source syntax tree traversing" part of NBE.

+`NBE.closure.list` is competible with native normalizers, only slightly slower in some benchmarks.
 Also, O2 optimization seems irrelevant on the generated OCaml source code.
 This is reasonable, as the generated code has very simple structure and little room for optimization.